 These options can be very handy but will certainly add complexity to working with your theme that you wouldn’t experience with most free themes.

 While there are many plugins that will allow sharing content with or linking to social networks, determine whether your theme has these capabilities built-in.

 What special widgets, if any, come with your theme?
-Usually they are used to carry out whatever the theme’s developer has designed for the theme.
-Note: This maybe difficult to determine from the theme’s demo site.
+Usually, they are used to carry out whatever the theme’s developer has designed for the theme.
+Note: This may be difficult to determine from the theme’s demo site.

-Spend as much time as you can reading about your theme before you buy.
+Spend as much time as you can reading about your theme before you buy it.
 If you can’t understand the documentation, if it is poorly written or not written for you, then don’t buy it.
 If you like video instruction (as we all do at WP Apprentice 🙂 ), see if videos are available to help you.
 You may even find a good video on YouTube to help you make a decision about your theme.

 Reviews And Ratings

 It’s always best to read opinions from those who don’t have a commercial interest in the theme.
 You’re likely to get a sense of the speed and quality of the support provided for your theme.

 Will you be getting lifetime updates for your theme or will updates be limited for a set period of time?

 Since you can’t download and test drive a premium theme as you can with a freebie, you’ll need to take your time when choosing a theme that is right for you.

 To do a thorough job of choosing a theme, take into consideration your own WordPress skills.
 After all, if you’re not up to working with a premium theme, then don’t buy one.
 But if you’ve done your homework learning the basics with a free theme, then go for it!